How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Driver/Delivery Man – transports the refilled water containers to customers’ homes.

 You can assume the role of one or two of these employees when you’re still starting.
-As the profit increases, you can use the money to hire additional manpower to simply oversee the daily business operations as a supervisor.
-Just make sure to set guidelines for your customer management, bottle handling, water quality checking, and other processes before transitioning all the tasks to your employees.
+As the profit increases, you can use the money to hire additional manpower to oversee the daily business operations as a supervisor.
+Just set guidelines for your customer management, bottle handling, water quality checking, and other processes before transitioning all the tasks to your employees.

 12. Set Prices for Your Products